 B.S.
 Chemical Engineering

-At UC San Diego, Chemical Engineering is an ABET-accredited interdisciplinary program housed within the NanoEngineering Department.
+At UC San Diego, the Chemical Engineering undergraduate program is accredited by the Engineering Accreditation Commission of ABET.
+The Chemical Engineering undergraduate program is housed within the NanoEngineering Department.
 The Program is made of faculty from the Department of Mechanical and Aerospace Engineering, Department of Chemistry and Biochemistry, the Department of Bioengineering and the Department of NanoEngineering.
 The curricula at both the undergraduate and graduate levels are designed to support and foster chemical engineering as a profession that interfaces engineering and all aspects of basic sciences (physics, chemistry, and biology).
-As of Fall 2008, the Department of NanoEngineering has taken over administration of the B.S. degree in Chemical Engineering.
+As of Fall 2008, the Department of NanoEngineering has taken over the administration of the B.S. degree in Chemical Engineering.

 Policies and Procedures for Undergraduate Students

-Upon admission to the major, students should consult the catalog or NanoEngineering Website (http://ne.ucsd.edu) for their program of study or their undergraduate/graduate advisor if they have questions.
-The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the student affairs advisor or the Undergraduate/Graduate Affairs Committee.
-Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisor on an annual basis.
+Upon admission to the major, students should consult the UCSD course catalog for their program of study or their undergraduate/graduate advisor if they have questions.
+The program plan may be revised in subsequent years, but revisions involving curricular requirements require approval by the Undergraduate/Graduate Affairs Committee.
+Because some course and/or curricular changes may be made every year, it is imperative that students consult with the department’s student affairs advisors on an annual basis.

 Program Alterations/Exceptions to Requirements

 Students may take NANO 199 or CENG 199, Independent Study for Undergraduates, under the guidance of a NANO or CENG faculty member.
 This course is taken as an elective on a P/NP basis.
-Under very restrictive conditions, however, it may be used to satisfy upper-division technical elective course requirements for the major.
+Under very restrictive conditions, however, it may be used to satisfy upper-division Technical Elective or Nanoengineering Elective course requirements for the major.
 Students interested in this alternative must identify a faculty member with whom they wish to work and propose a two-quarter research or study topic.
-After obtaining the faculty member’s concurrence on the topic and scope of the study, the student must submit a